bala-elangovan/gradle-plugins/CONTRIBUTING.md

 All dependency versions are centralized in `gradle/libs.versions.toml` (Gradle Version Catalog) and auto-generated into:
 - `GeneratedVersions.kt` in the java-conventions module
-- `PlatformCommonsVersions.kt` in the spring-conventions module
+- `SpringConventionsVersions.kt` in the spring-conventions module

 To update: